 When it comes time to sign the marriage license, it’s the couple’s responsibility to obtain and complete the marriage license, but just be sure to double check that they have a valid marriage license before the ceremony.

-The couple is responsible for filing for their marriage license.
 Below are the steps required to apply:

 You can start the process online via "City Clerk Online" however the it must be completed in person at the Office of the City Clerk.
 Both spouses must complete the process by appearing in person at the Office of the City Clerk, together and at the same time.